alphagov/govuk-import-export-prototype/guidance/ABP-alt.markdown

 ##Within the EU
 {:#within-eu}

-You must create a commercial document to move category 1 or category 2 animal by-products within the UK and the [EU](/eu-eea).
+You must create a commercial document to move category 1 or category 2 animal by-products within the [EU](/eu-eea) (including within the UK).

 You can [check how your animal by-product is classified](https://www.gov.uk/guidance/animal-by-product-categories-site-approval-hygiene-and-disposal).
 If you need help, [contact APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#a-z-of-services).